Answer these 10 questions to gain a clear understanding of the direction you are taking.

-If you start a business that is not interesting you but has a good payout, you will find that even if you make money, there will still be a void.
+If you start a business that is not interesting to you but has a good payout, you will find that even if you make money, there will still be something missing for you.
 You won’t have the satisfaction of running a business that you enjoy while making money.

 Furthermore, when running a business simply for the money, you will find that if problems occur, you will start looking for an escape rather than a solution to the problem.

 Find a business you like and you will be better off in the long run!

 2. Are You Just Looking at the Revenue?

 Don’t focus on just the revenue; Some people look at this rather than the expenses and sacrifices involved to get that revenue.